 I honestly hated self-tanner until two years ago.
 The smell always bothered me, I never knew how to apply it without getting streaks, and I felt like the color was unnatural on my skin tone.
-That is until I found a self-tanner that actually worked.
+That is, until I found a self-tanner that actually worked.
 Trust me, finding the perfect self-tanner can feel like a never-ending search.
 Whether you want a subtle glow or a deep bronze, the best self-tanner depends on your skin type, tone, and of course, personal preferences.

 Okay, onto the rest of the post!

 Coco & Eve’s Sunny Honey Bali Bronzing Foam is my favorite best tanning foam for a natural-looking tan.
-It applies really easily with a mitt (this set comes one) and blends smoothly without streaks.
+It applies really easily with a mitt (this set comes with one) and blends smoothly without streaks.
 I love that it contains vitamin C and E since it keeps my skin hydrated.
-I’m super picky when it comes to scents, but this one actually smells like tropical mango and guava fragrance—so no typical self-tanner smell.
+I’m super picky when it comes to scents, but this one actually smells like tropical mango and guava fragrance, so no typical self-tanner smell.

 While it does take 6-8 hours to develop, I can usually apply it in the morning, wear it under my regular clothes, and then shower at night to rinse it off so I don’t get any transfer onto my sheets.